Sidney D. Gamble: Social survey and photography in China

-As China became more and more inflamed by patriotic agitation and warlord fighting, he found hope in the Ting Hsien Experiment (Ding Xian Experiment)in Rural Reconstruction conducted by James Yen’s Mass Education Movement.
+As China became more and more inflamed by patriotic agitation and warlord fighting, he found hope in the Ting Hsien Experiment (Ding Xian Experiment) in Rural Reconstruction conducted by James Yen’s Mass Education Movement.
 In 1931-32 Gamble traveled to China for the fourth and final time to organize the surveys which he used for three more detailed volumes, Ting Hsien: A North China Rural Community (1954) and North China Villages (1963).
 Chinese Village Plays, published in 1970, after his death, give translations based on unique transcriptions of now lost village yang ko plays, which differ from the later dances.

 Jonathan Spence concludes of Gamble that his "findings were open-minded, clear headed, methodologically intelligent (though not always beyond criticism by scholars of different views), startlingly imaginative, and -- when presented in photographic form -- vigorous, ebullient, unsentimental, and starkly, yet never cruelly, illustrative of the deep and real suffering that lay at the heart of China's long revolution."

 Later career

-After his return to the United States, was elected member of the National Council of YMCA, became Treasurer, Vice Chairman, Chairman, and President Emeritus of Church World Service; Chairman of the Executive Committee of the Josiah Macy Jr. Foundation; President and Honorary Chairman of Princeton-in-Asia.
+After his return to the United States, he was elected member of the National Council of YMCA, became Treasurer, Vice Chairman, Chairman, and President Emeritus of Church World Service; Chairman of the Executive Committee of the Josiah Macy Jr. Foundation; President and Honorary Chairman of Princeton-in-Asia.